sheffield-bioinformatics-core/ngs_intro_workshop/02-variants.md

 If you didn't set the genome build for the bam files, the tool may refuse to run.
 Use the pencil icon next to the bam files to edit and specify hg19 as the genome build (see above for screenshot).
 </div>

-Again, it would be good to rename these outputs to something more memorable; e.g. `father.vcf`, `mother.vcf` and `patient.vcf`.
-We will now explore the files we have just created.
+Again, it would be good to rename these outputs to something more memorable; e.g. `patient.vcf`.
+We will now explore the file we have just created.

 ## About vcf format

 In the previous section, you will have produced a *vcf* file.
 The `.vcf` format was initially developed by the [1000 Genomes Project](http://www.1000genomes.org/wiki/Analysis/vcf4.0), and ownership has been subsequently transferred to [Global Alliance for Genomics and Health Data Working group file format team](http://ga4gh.org/#/fileformats-team).
 The format can be used to represent information about all kinds of genomic variation.
 In this session we will just consider SNVs.

 We don’t require any specialised software to look at the contents of a vcf file.
-They can be opened in a bog-standard text editor, however your laptop may try and interpret the file as containing contact information (virtual contact file).
+They can be opened in a standard text editor, however your laptop may try and interpret the file as containing contact information (virtual contact file).

 In a similar vein to the `.bam` and `.sam` files we saw earlier, the `.vcf` files contains many lines of header information.
 These describe the reference sequences and information on how the variant calls and genotypes are represented.